 A colposcopy is a simple procedure that helps detect abnormal changes to your cervix that may become cancer.

 The highly trained providers at Marina OB/GYN perform in-office colposcopies at two locations in Marina Del Rey and Hawthorne, California.
-If you need a colposcopy, call your nearest clinic or book an appointment online today.
+If you are in need of a colposcopy Marina Del Rey patients are encouraged to call our nearest clinic or book an appointment online today.

 What is a colposcopy?